smaremanda/add-in-docs/project/create-a-project-add-in-that-uses-rest-with-an-on-premises-odata-service.md

      >**Note**  Before you deploy the add-in, change the office.js reference and the jQuery reference to the content delivery network (CDN) reference.
 The CDN reference provides the most recent version and better performance.

     The  **HelloProjectOData** add-in also uses the SurfaceErrors.js file, which displays errors in a pop-up message.
-You can copy the code from the _Robust Programming_ section of[Create your first task pane add-in for Project 2013 by using a text editor](../project/create-your-first-task-pane-add-in-for-project-by-using-a-text-editor.md), and then add a SurfaceErrors.js file in the  **Scripts\Office** folder of the **HelloProjectODataWeb** project.
+You can copy the code from the _Robust Programming_ section of [Create your first task pane add-in for Project 2013 by using a text editor](../project/create-your-first-task-pane-add-in-for-project-by-using-a-text-editor.md), and then add a SurfaceErrors.js file in the  **Scripts\Office** folder of the **HelloProjectODataWeb** project.

     Following is the updated HTML code for the  **head** element, with the additional line for the SurfaceErrors.js file: